evgeniyarbatov/osmr-running/README.md

-# osmr-running
+# osrm-running

-Make routes generated with OSMR as close as possible to the actual running routes.
+Make routes generated with OSRM as close as possible to the actual running routes.